 Exercise and Movement Therapy

 Exercises will be personalized based on current functional levels and treatment goals.
-Examples include but are not limited to pelvic floor muscle strength training or relaxation, bladder retraining, functional core strengthening, use of pelvic wands or accommodators/dilators, and Hypopressive Exercise Training.
+Examples include but are not limited to pelvic floor muscle strength training or relaxation, bladder retraining, functional core strengthening, and the use of pelvic wands or accommodators/dilators.

 Once you feel like you have regained some control, our goals can shift towards building and maintaining strength and capacity to help prevent a recurrence of your symptoms and keep you feeling your best for the long term.